adammanning/CS3200Notes/AuthorizationAssignment.md

 	- Keeper of cookies

 1. **Session**
-	- Amount of time that a user
+	- Consecutive amount of time that a user spends using an application
 	- Some information stored in order for the server to know who you are

 1. **Cookie**